AlirezaOmrani95/AlirezaOmrani95/README.md

 ### Doroud (درود) - Hello 👋

- 😈 My name is Ali Reza but you can call me **Ali** or **Aro**.
+ 😈 My name is Ali Reza, but you can call me **Ali** or **Aro**.
 I was born in a small city in the south of Iran near the Persian Gulf, which has an amazing beach, and I loved to spend time there and take some images.
 Currently, I'm a PhD Student at BioMedico Rome University, and I have been doing research at SI-Lab at the Institute of Information Science and Technologies (ISTI) of the Italian National Research Council (CNR).
-Additionally, I am doing my visiting research at Lanovaz Lab at the University of Montreal.
-Needless to say, I'm an organized, motivated, Artificial intelligence advocate, who is eager to learn more.
+Additionally, I am doing my visiting research at the Lanovaz Lab at the University of Montreal.
+Needless to say, I'm an organized, motivated Artificial intelligence advocate who is eager to learn more.
 I have been trying to do my best in Academia for the past 5 years and have worked in the realm of Image and Audio Processing.

  👨🏻‍💻 I’m currently working on several projects such as **HDR Imaging**, **Image segmentation**, **Autism detection** based on facial images using deep learning analyzing the methods using Explainable AI method, and Vocal Stereotypy detection in autistic children, which I believe is extremely an interesting Project.

-### Skills:

-* Machine Learning
-* Deep Learning
-* Transfer Learning
-* Image Processing
-* Computer Vision
-* Audio Processing
-* Pytorch
-* Tensorflow (keras)
-* Python Programming
-* Explainable AI

 ### Experiences:
 * **Researcher | 06/2022 - Present**